freqtrade/freqtrade/docs/installation.md

 !!!
 Warning "Up-to-date clock"
     The clock on the system running the bot must be accurate, synchronized to a NTP server frequently enough to avoid problems with communication to the exchanges.

-## Quick start
+#### Set of Notes

-Freqtrade provides the Linux/MacOS Easy Installation script to install all dependencies and help you configure the bot.
+Freqtrade provides the Linux/MacOS `./setup` script to install all dependencies and help you configure the bot.

 !!!
 Note
     Windows installation is explained [here](#windows).